 Who We Are

-The ACLU Campaign for Smart Justice is an unprecedented, multiyear effort to reduce Arizona’s jail and prison population by 50 percent and to combat racial disparities in the criminal justice system.
-We are volunteers, families impacted by mass incarceration, formerly incarcerated individuals, lawyers, and activists fighting in our neighborhoods, in our courts, at polling places, and in the halls of the state Capitol to create a smart justice system that treats everyone equally regardless of the color of their skin or the size of their bank account.
+The ACLU Campaign for Smart Justice is an unprecedented, multi-year effort to reduce Arizona’s jail and prison populations by 50 percent and to combat racial disparities in the criminal justice system.
+We are formerly incarcerated individuals, families impacted by mass incarceration, activists, and lawyers fighting in our neighborhoods, in our courts, at polling places, and in the halls of the state Capitol to create a system that invests in people, not prisons.

 Why We Must End Mass Incarceration